Want to create an online course? You are going to LOVE these statistics!

 It proves there is a need for what you want to offer, which is a good thing.

-If no one had created a course on it or written a book on the topic that you want to teach, then I would be really worried.
+If no one had created a course on it or written a book on the topic you want to teach, then I would be really worried.

 This is a great opportunity for you to make an EVEN BETTER SOLUTION than what exists in the market right now.